Arithmetic Deformation of Line Bundles: Introduction

 By ``$\xi$ lifts to characteristic $0$'', we mean that there exists a finite extension $K$ of $W(k)[1/p]$ and a point $\wt{s} \in \sS(\sO_K)$ lifting $s$, such that $\xi$ lies in the image of the specialization map $\Pic(\sX_{\wt{s}}) \to \Pic(\sX_s)$.
 We now define the conditions in the hypothesis.
 Their necessity will be discussed in \S\ref{sec: non-examples}.

-\begin{definition} Let $S$ be a connected $\IC$-variety and $X \to S$ be a smooth projective morphism with connected fibers. \begin{itemize} \item We say that $X \to S$ has \emph{large monodromy} if for some $\IC$-point $s \in S$ not lying on the Noether-Lefschetz locus, the Zariski closure of the image of the monodromy representation
+\begin{definition} Let $S$ be a connected $\IC$-variety and $X \to S$ be a smooth projective morphism with connected fibers. \begin{itemize} \item We say that $X \to S$ has \emph{large monodromy} if for some $\IC$-point $s \in S$ not lying on the Noether-Lefschetz locus, the Zariski closure of the image of the monodromy representation\footnote{\mpr{When taking Betti cohomology, we take $X_s$ to mean the analytic space associated to the variety $X_s$ and do not make a notational difference.}}